 The most famous style of Brazilian restaurants is the Brazilian steakhouse.
 Kansas City has several spots to choose from when you’re looking for the perfect flame-grilled slab of goodness.
 We’ll get to those in just a second, but first: what makes Brazilian steak different?

 Brazilian steak is made from a slice of beef called the top sirloin cap.
 It is seasoned according to whatever recipe the cook is using and then cooked on skewers over an open flame.
 The steak is then served by shaving the meat directly off the skewer and onto the plate of an eager customer.

 The trend of Brazilian steakhouses in Kansas City, and around the country, was spearheaded in large part by Kansas City’s most prominent Brazilian steakhouse, Fogo de Chao.

 Located on 47th Street in the heart of the Plaza, Fogo de Chao is a premiere destination for KC diners seeking a Brazilian steakhouse in Missouri.
 The experience is unique.
 There is no menu.
 Instead, you are surrounded by servers carrying meat on a skewer.
 You simply signal when you would like more meat on your plate, and they will oblige.

-There are other Kansas City Brazilian steakhouses, too.
+There is another Kansas City Brazilian steakhouse, too.
 Head north to find Em Chamas just off I-29 and 63th Terrace.
 Em Chamas is owned by two brothers with decades of experience in the restaurant industry.
 It’s been a favorite KC Brazilian steakhouse choice since 2007.
-You could also visit Porto Do Sul on the south side of Kansas City to experience an authentic Brazilian grill in Kansas City.

 Famous Dishes at Brazilian Restaurants in KC